 I think falling for a place can be very much like love at first sight.
 The ambience, the people, the food almost intoxicating and at an instant drawing you in, making you want to return time after time again.
 I had this feeling when I first time came to Sri Lanka.

-I fell in love with this beautiful island also called Ceylon, home to locals with sparse teeth and beautiful smiles, lush rain forests, hippy chick sandy beaches, spicy curries, fascinating Buddhist temples and eye candy views.
-Even my favourite rap trés jolie M.I.A was born there.
-It’s a kind of place that evokes emotions, triggers thoughts and feels like a childhood dream.
+I fell in love with this beautiful island also called Ceylon, home to locals with sparse teeth and beautiful smiles, lush rain forests, hippy chick sandy beaches, spicy curries, fascinating Buddhist temples, Jesus statues and eye candy views.
+Even my favourite rap trés jolie M.I.A was born here.

 We spent 4 days in Hikkaduwa a famous surfer point.
 Hikkaduwa beach is a beautiful wide sandy beach with tall coconut trees bending towards Indian Ocean.
 We had coconuts every day!
-We wandered, surfed, met new friends, ate tons of fresh sea food, talked and laughed.
+We wandered, surfed, met new friends, ate tons of fresh sea food and laughed.

 After 4 amazing days in surfers paradise we headed to Kandy to see elephants and explore the Temple of the Tooth which houses a Sacred Tooth Relic of Buddha.